fourstix/Elfos-I2C-Libraries/README.md

 Example program
 ----------------

-The graphics functions for the matrix example programs are provided by the [GFX 1802 Library.](https://github.com/fourstix/GFX-1802-Library).
+The graphics functions for the matrix example programs are provided by the common [GFX 1802 Library.](https://github.com/fourstix/GFX-1802-Library)

 ## bicolor
 **Usage:** bicolor